redox-os/book/src/porting-applications.md

 b3sum cookbook/recipes/your-category/recipe-name/source.tar
 ```

-It will print the generated BLAKE3 hash, copy and paste on the `blake3 =` field of your `recipe.toml`.
+It will print the generated BLAKE3 hash, copy and paste on the `blake3 =` field of your `recipe.toml`

 ## Verify the size of your package

-If the static linking of your recipe make the package bigger than 100MB, you need to reduce it with dynamic linking, to verify your package size use this command:
+To verify the size of your package use this command:

 ```sh
 ls -1sh cookbook/recipes/your-category/recipe-name/target/your-target